tyevco/TeCLI/README.md

 #### How to Define Commands

 Commands are classes annotated with the `CommandAttribute`, which includes properties for the command name and an optional description.
-Each command can have multiple actions, which are methods annotated with `ActionAttribute` or `PrimaryActionAttribute`.
+Each command can have multiple actions, which are methods annotated with `ActionAttribute`.

 - **Command Attribute:** Marks a class as a command with a specific command name.
 - **Action Attribute:** Marks methods within command classes to be callable actions.
-The `PrimaryActionAttribute` is used for the default action if no specific action is called.
+The `PrimaryAttribute` is used for the default action if no specific action is called.

 #### Extending Functionality